matbmoser/industry-core-hub/docs/architecture/2-architecture-constraints.md

 ![ICH_High_Level_Architecture](./media/ICH_HighLevelArchitecture.png)

 The main components of the ICH are the ICH Backend and the ICH Frontend.
-The Backend is written in Python and offers a simplify FastAPI that enables easy integration with external components such as the Eclipse Dataspace Connector (EDC) and the industry components (DTR).
-The API offered is consumed by the users through frontend.
-Use cases can also consume that FastAPIdirectly.
+The Backend is written in Python and offers a simplify FastAPI and Backend Services that enable easy integration with a database and external components such as the Eclipse Dataspace Connector (EDC) and the industry components (DTR).
+The API offered is consumed by the users through the frontend.
+Use cases can also consume that FastAPI directly.
 The Backend component includes two SDK modules provided by Tractus-X ([Tractus_X SDK](https://github.com/eclipse-tractusx/tractusx-sdk)).
 The DataSpace SDK module enables interactions with the EDC and the Industry SDK module with the DTR.

 The Frontend component is built on React.js and offers an interface where users can upload information about their parts and register them in the dataspace.